jordan0809/geqo/doc/api-reference.md

 # API Reference

-The GEQO Core framework consists of the following components:
+The geqo framework consists of the following components:
 - **algorithms**: implementations of more complex operations like QFT
 - **core**: used-defined gates, construction of circuits
 - **gates**: a collection of basic gates